ImErvin/Theory-of-Algorithms/[3]LRCycle/README.md

 > '(4)
 ```
 To my surprise *(cdr)* returned a list/pair even when it was just a single number.
 I checked to see if it was producing a pair/list using *(pair? ..)*/*(list? ..)*.
-I was not able to find material as to why this was happening but I kind of got that this could be used to reconstruct a list.
+I was not able to find material as to why this was happening but I kind of got that this could be used to reconstruct a list or I could use *(car)* on it to turn it into a single number.

 I then wanted to see if I could have a control for a recursive loop for reconstructing a list.
 After some reading on the racket documentation [1] I figured I could check to see if the output was *(null? ..)* if so it means I have reached the end of the - this could be used to stop a recursive call.